Slow-Simmered, Jammy Tomatoes with Melted Garlic

 How to Store Tomato Confit

-If you make this Cherry Tomato Confit recipe, please let us know by leaving a review and rating below!
+If you give this Cherry Tomato Confit recipe a try, be sure to let us know what you think by leaving a review and rating below!

 Video